-ShipRSImageNet-v1 \cite{ShipRSImageNet} is a challenging dataset derived from multi-source optical satellites, including WorldView-3, GF-2, and JL-1.
-It is characterized by a significant span in spatial resolution (0.12 m to 6.0 m) and diverse environmental conditions, such as varying sea states and lighting.
-We utilized the dataset's Level-2 hierarchy, which includes 24 distinct ship classes (excluding docks), to evaluate fine-grained classification performance.
-The subset used in this study contains 2,709 training images and 692 validation images.
-The high intra-class variability provides a rigorous assessment of the model's generalization capability across different sensors.
+ShipRSImageNet~\cite{ShipRSImageNet} is a challenging dataset derived from multi-source optical satellites (WorldView-3, GF-2, JL-1), with a wide span in spatial resolution (0.12--6.0\,m) and diverse environmental conditions.
+We utilized its Level-2 hierarchy of 24 ship classes (excluding docks) to evaluate fine-grained classification, yielding 2,709 training images (11,834 OBB) and 692 validation images (3,459 OBB).
+The wide range of fine-grained categories provides a demanding benchmark for class-discriminative ship detection.